malyszaryczlowiek/Kessenger/README.md

 Wait to building will end and then open new browser window or tab and go to `localhost:4200`.

 > **Note!** <br>
-> First call with containers building take some time.
+> First call with containers building takes some time.

 Then open another browser and go to `localhost:4200` too.
 In both browsers create two different users and then create chat between them.